Denise Erland, FNP-C

 I built Midlife Metabolic Medicine around one clinical question: What is actually driving this patient's weight loss resistance — and what must shift, and in what order, for results to become physiologically sustainable?

 That question does not get answered in a 15-minute primary care visit.
 It does not even get asked by telehealth platforms prescribing GLP-1 medications with minimal evaluation.
-And it is consistently dismissed by a healthcare system that routinely ignores the metabolic and hormonal complexity of women in perimenopause.
+And it is consistently dismissed by a healthcare system that routinely ignores the metabolic and hormonal complexity of individuals in perimenopause.

 My practice exists to ask that question properly — and to build your metabolic and hormonal care plan around the answer.

-Clinical Background
+Clinical background

 I am a board-certified Family Nurse Practitioner with 18 years of clinical experience along with specialty certifications in functional medicine, functional metabolic weight management, and advanced hormone dynamics in women.
-This specific intersection — metabolic, hormonal, and functional — is what allows me to evaluate your health as a single, integrated system rather than a collection of isolated symptoms.
+This specific intersectionmetabolic, hormonal, and functionalis what allows me to evaluate your health as a single, integrated system rather than a collection of isolated symptoms.

-Before founding this practice, I spent twelve years of my career in critical care — most of them in adult medical intensive care, with the remainder in emergency medicine.
+Before founding this practice, I spent twelve years of my career in critical caremost of them in adult medical intensive care, with the remainder in emergency medicine.

 Critical care is where you learn to master complex, multi-system physiology under pressure: overlapping lab abnormalities, competing metabolic demands, and patterns that only become visible when you evaluate the whole picture at once.
 That training is the foundation of how I practice metabolic medicine today.
 I look at your labs, hormone panels, symptom patterns and history to identify which disruption is most upstream of the others, ensuring we pull the lever that will produce the most meaningful shift in your health.

 My academic training spans institutions including Bryn Mawr College, Indiana University, and Rush University.
 My clinical training environments included Northwestern Medicine and St. Luke's Health System.
-I am licensed to provide care via telehealth to women across Oregon and Idaho.
+I am licensed to provide care via telehealth to patients across Oregon and Idaho.

-The Catalyst
+The catalyst

 Most weight loss approaches start with the same question: How do we get you to eat less?

-I start with a different one: What is your body actually doing with the energy it receives, and what needs to shift — and in what order — for it to cooperate with weight loss?
+I start with a different one: What is your body actually doing with the energy it receives, and what needs to shiftand in what orderfor it to cooperate with weight loss?

 Your body is a regulatory system.
 It reads signals from your hormones, your sleep, your stress response, your gut, and your metabolic markers to make a single decision: burn or conserve.
 When those signals communicate instability, your body mounts what I call an adaptive defense.
 It slows your metabolism, increases hunger, and resists fat loss.
 This is not a malfunction.
 It is your biology doing exactly what it was designed to do.

-My clinical framework — the Adaptive Defense Model — is built around resolving the reasons your body is defending, rather than trying to overpower the defense.
+My clinical frameworkthe Adaptive Defense Modelis built around resolving the reasons your body is defending, rather than trying to overpower the defense.
 It is organized around five clinical principles that govern every decision I make.
 In practice, that might mean stabilizing your sleep and protein intake before introducing a caloric deficit, or establishing blood sugar control before prescribing a GLP-1.
-When hormone replacement therapy is indicated, the same framework determines the timing — because sometimes hormonal instability is what is driving the metabolic resistance, and sometimes it is the other way around.
+When hormone replacement therapy is indicated, the same framework determines the timingbecause sometimes hormonal instability is what is driving the metabolic resistance, and sometimes it is the other way around.
 The order of care is just as critical as the intervention itself.

 A solo telehealth practice with a defined patient panel allows me to provide a depth of attention that larger healthcare systems structurally cannot.
-I know your full metabolic and hormonal history; I review your biometric data at every visit and at structured intervals in between.
+I know your full metabolic and hormonal history.
+I review your biometric data at every visit, and at structured intervals in between.
 I am the same provider at your first appointment and your fiftieth.
-That continuity is not a feature of the program—it is the foundation of your care.
+That continuity is not a feature of the program — it is the foundation of your care.

 If you are ready to address your metabolic and hormonal health with the same rigor you bring to the rest of your life, I built this practice for you.

-Ready for a different kind of care?
+If you are ready for a different kind of care

 Schedule a Discovery Visit